Collected by Ney Nor

 Strand, London WC2R 0EZ, UK

-Having built the Savoy Theatre, English agent Richard D’Oyly Carte opened a nearby hotel in 1889 to accommodate the wealthy American patrons who came to see the venue’s celebrated Gilbert & Sullivan operas.
-In the years following,...
+Having built the Savoy Theatre, English agent Richard D’Oyly Carte opened a nearby hotel in 1889 to accommodate the wealthy American patrons who came to see the celebrated Gilbert & Sullivan operas.
+In the years following, the hotel...